evoWeb/store_finder/Documentation/Configuration/Validation/Index.rst

 meet the expectation of the extension.
 Either if the values make sense in terms of format like zip or in required information value like city.

-If values need to be enforce your should use the RequiredValidator_ because this validator does not only check if the value of the configured field is filled but it also serves as a signal for the Required Partial to render the corresponding flag.
+If values need to be enforce your should use the `RequiredValidator <required-validator>`_ because this validator does not only check if the value of the configured field is filled but it also serves as a signal for the Required Partial to render the corresponding flag.